Victory Monument (Chicago): Description and history

 The Bud Billiken Parade has for many years traveled along King Drive.
 In some years, the Parade has started at 31st and King and in other years it has started as far south as 39th and King Drive.
 It has often started very near this monument.

-Recently, the monument has received a grant for restoration as part of World War I centennial activities.
+In 2017, the monument received a grant for restoration as part of World War I centennial activities.

 Features

 The monument features 4 bronze panels and a sculpture of a soldier atop that was added in 1936.
 To the north of the monument is a court with 4 plaques in the large tilings.
 The plaques honor Robert Henry Lawrence, Jr., Truman Gibson, Sr./Truman Gibson, Jr., Franklin A. Denison, & George R. Giles.
 To the south of the monument is a flagpole that flies the United States flag, Flag of Chicago, POW/MIA flag.